o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-gamelift/session-management/cpp-api.md

 ---
 linkTitle: Session Management C++ API
 title: Session Management C++ API
-description: Learn how to use the C++ API for the session management.
+description: Learn how to use the multiplayer session management C++ API with the AWS GameLift Gem in Open 3D Engine (O3DE).
 toc: true
 weight: 300
 ---